 After studying German, you will quickly realize that there are different kinds of verbs.
 Find out in this article everything you need to know to use separable verbs properly.

 In many languages, you can form new verbs based on existing ones, which also applies to German.
 However, in contrast to some other languages, German uses a so-called ‘prefix’ (Präfix) or ‘particle’ (Partikel) for doing so.
 This is an expansion that precedes the stem of the verb.
 Its usage is crucial because, in German, the number of simple verbs available is relatively low.
-These add-ons allow to solve this problem and form new verb variants.
+These add-ons allow us to solve this problem and form new verb variants.
+Check out this overview of all German verbs.

 What is an inseparable verb (Nicht-trennbares Verb)?